Updated: June 2, 2025

 Capital Gains Tax

-Capital gains refer to the profit made from the property’s sale that may be subject to taxation.
+Capital gains refer to the profit made from the sale of property that may be subject to taxation.
 When you sell your Portuguese property, you will need to submit the purchase details to the tax authorities for a capital gains assessment.
-If you reinvest the total selling price in a new home, you may be exempt from capital gains tax.
-Our article, Property Taxes in Portugal 2024: An Overview, is a comprehensive guide to property tax in Portugal that you may find beneficial.
+If you reinvest the total selling price in a new home, and it is your primary residence, you may be exempt from capital gains tax.
+Our article, Property Taxes in Portugal 2025: An Overview, is a comprehensive guide to property tax in Portugal that you may find beneficial.

 Additional Property Purchase Costs to Consider